psigen/flexure/communication.md

 Schema intersection
 -------------------
 Flexure represents data as a massive hierarchy.
 So when a transport connection is made, the first thing to do is exchange the schema of each side to establish a common protocol for exchanging information.
 Upon opening a transport connection, the opening node sends a JSON schema document to the other node containing its schema.
-This JSON document contains nested objects for each element in the hierarchy, as well as a special optional '$' entry which contains the string type of the datum for an element, if it has one.
+This JSON document contains nested objects for the elements in the hierarchy, as well as a special optional '$' entry which contains the string type of the datum for an element, if it has one.

-This schema is limited to some depth, in case something like a quad-tree is being represented.
+This schema does not need to be the entire hierarchy, it is only the parts of the hierarchy that a particular datastore is interested in replicating.
+This schema may need to be limited to some depth as well, in case something with a very large or recursive schema, like a quad-tree, is being represented.

 For example, the Schema for the hierarchy shown at the top of this page would be:
 ```json